KaSkEd-sys/python-boot/README.md

 ### 1. POST and BIOS Initialization

 The script starts with a quick series of checks, displaying the system memory test and listing detected hardware devices (CPU, RAM, Drives, PCIe devices).

+## 🛠️ Free Use and Customization Policy

+This script was intentionally developed as an **open template** to realistically simulate a system boot process.
+You are free to use and adapt this code for any of your personal or creative projects.

+### How to Use This in Your Projects:

+1.  **Simply Change the Text:** The core logic is built around delays and stylized output.
+To reuse it, all you need to do is replace the strings detailing the hardware, OS versions, and service names.
+2.  **Demonstrations and Education:** Use this code as an engaging way to showcase the multi-stage boot process or for introductory lessons on terminal operations and ANSI codes.
+3.  **Gaming Elements:** Integrate it into the intro sequence of a text-based game or a digital escape room to create an atmosphere of launching an old or specialized system.
+4.  **Installation Mimicry:** Employ it to realistically simulate software installation or complex initialization within your utilities.

+### Your Code, Your Rules!

+Since this Python code relies solely on standard libraries (`time`, `os`, `sys`), it is easy to integrate.
+Feel free to change `i9-14900K` to `AMD Ryzen Threadripper PRO` or swap `Ubuntu 24.04` for the name of your fictional operating system!